rsyncOSX/RsyncUIdocs/content/post/RsyncParameters.md

 ```bash
 ../backup_<catalog to synchronize>
 ```
-## The Verify flag
+## The Verify flag (icon)

 The resulting commandline string is dynamically updated when changing parameters.
 By the `Verify` flag new parameters might be tested before saving.
 The verify executes a `--dry-run` task for verification of parameters.
-The above applies to both default and user set parameters.
 The `Verify` is context sensitive.
 If like the `verify` swicth is selected the verify executes a verify.
 And likewise for `synchronize` and `restore` switch.

 {{< figure src="/images/rsyncparameters/verify.png" alt="" position="center" style="border-radius: 8px;" >}}